-Career Readiness 10: 0.25 credits - This course continues to guide students through the building blocks necessary to select and prepare for a career.
+Career Readiness 10: 0.25 credits - This course introduces students to the building blocks necessary to select and prepare for a career.
 Students explore their interests and abilities, identify career options, and work to develop a high school and college/career plan.
-Various topics are reinforced, including effective speaking and listening skills, cover letters and resumes, and social networking.
-Students will also add to a career portfolio.
+Various topics are introduced, including effective speaking and listening skills, cover letters and resumes, and social networking.
+Students will also create a career portfolio.